| The

 a curious alliance built on shared heritage, playful humour,

 and a knack for being in the wrong place at the right time.
+Quirky,

 awkward, and endearingly persistent, the duo unexpectedly